Emergency Alternative Air Sources – Spare Air and Pony Bottles

 What is Spare Air?

 Spare Air is the brand name of the world’s smallest replacement air system for divers.
-Packaged in small aluminum tanks, about 8-12 inches tall and 2 inches in circumference, Spare Air offers a few quick breaths to a diver in an emergency through a standard rubber scuba mouthpiece.
+Packaged in small aluminum tanks, about 8-12 inches tall and 2 inches in circumference, Spare Air pony bottles offer a few quick breaths to a diver in an emergency through a standard rubber scuba mouthpiece.

 How long does Spare Air last?